f5devcentral/f5-agility-labs-nginx/docs/class12/intro.rst

 *Containers* slightly resemble virtual machines.
 In that, they contain filesystems, all necessary libraries, and will use portions of memory and compute from the host.
 Containers can allow you to build and move applications nearly anywhere and are usually lightweight.
-Being that they are lightweight, this allows you to maintain different environments (dev, qa, production) and have full application fucintionality.
+Being that they are lightweight, this allows you to maintain different environments (dev, qa, production) and have full application functionality.

 *Kubernetes* originates from Greek, meaning pilot or helmsman.
 It's an open source platform used in managing containerized workloads and services.
 Kubernetes is an *orchestration* tool ensuring containerized workloads are available and scalable.
 And since it's power is in orchestration this relieves admins from the burden